QBDev0ps/DevOps-Cloud-projects/Project15.md

 ![nginx ami installation 5](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/16a10e31-614a-41e8-8f80-01d0368c7064)

-**iv.** Next, we use the following set of commands to install amazon efs utils for mounting the target on the Elastic file system.
+**iv.** Then, we use the following set of commands to install amazon efs utils for mounting the target on the Elastic file system.

 ```
 $ git clone https://github.com/aws/efs-utils